shireenkahlon/MechaCar_Statistical_Analysis/README.md

 ![linear_regression](https://github.com/shireenkahlon/MechaCar_Statistical_Analysis/blob/main/screenshots/mechacar_linear_regression.png)

 By looking at the statistics provided to us in the image above, we can see that the slope is not 0.
 The r-squared value is 0.68, which means that 68% of predictions relevant to the data analyzed could be correct.
 The 0.68 r-squared value tells us that the slope will not be zero.
-By looking at the statistics provided to us, we can see that the slope is not 0.
-The r-squared value is 0.68, which means that 68% of predictions relevant to the data analyzed could be correct.
-The 0.68 r-squared value tells us that the slope will not be zero.
-An r-squared value of 0.68 can help us with predicting the mpg of MechaCar prototypes.
+An r-squared value of 0.68 can help us with predicting the MPG of MechaCar prototypes.
 However, in addition to the r-squared value, further regression statistical analyses and regression diagnostic studies would need to be conducted to gain a full picture of the data in front of us.

 ## Summary Statistics on Suspension Coils